International Evaluation Committee | |

 ---|---|

-General Manager | Mitsuharu NEGISHI |
+Manager | Mitsuharu NEGISHI |

 We explore and elucidate novel magnetic and superconducting phenomena emerging from strongly correlated electrons in actinide systems by using advanced single-crystal growth techniques and state-of-the-art measurement probes such as NMR and neutron scattering.